ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 has a large number of versions, it can become prohibitively expensive for its owner to repeatedly check that every single version is represented correctly in multiple log entries.
-Instead, the label owner can check that the version was created correctly in the one epoch where it was first added and then enforce that binary searches for that version will always converge back to that same log entry.
+Instead, the label owner can check that the version was created correctly in the one log entry where it was first added and then enforce that binary searches for that version always converge back to that same log entry.

-Once users successfully complete the search and the specified verification, they move on to opening the target label-version pair's commitment.

 # Monitoring the Tree